Informasjonsforvaltning/model-publisher/README.md

 This service publishes a model catalog published by Digdir

 The model is hand-coded in the file ./model/model-catalog.ttl This model is transformed to the model-catalog standard and exposed through a simple REST endpoint.
-The code implementing this endpoint is found in the ./api folder.

-## Running the API locally:
+## Running the API locally

 You should work in a virtual environment.
 To do that, install [venv](https://docs.python.org/3/library/venv.html)